Making Sense of Myopia

 Myopia can make vision challenging for children, and they may struggle in school or in sports as a result.
 People with high myopia are at an increased risk of developing other serious vision conditions, such as retinal detachment or open-angle glaucoma.

 It’s important to bring your child for a regular, comprehensive eye exam in order to detect the presence of myopia early on.
+If you’re curious about myopia and myopia control, we’re here to answer all your questions.
+We also highly recommend reading My Kids Vision, which is an excellent and in-depth myopia resource.

 What Is Myopia?